vippsas/vipps-partner/partner-documentation-template.md

 From the integration checklist:

-> Make sure your customer service, etc has all the tools and information they need
+> Make sure your customer service, etc. has all the tools and information they need
 > available in your system, through the APIs listed in the first item in this
 > checklist, and that they do not need to visit portal.vipps.no for normal work.